Calls for Papers Submission

 Log in to view your previously submitted calls for papers.

-Please note that, in anticipation of the new forum structure (due to be implemented for the 2016 convention), divisions and discussion groups now appear as forums.
+In accordance with the new forum structure, divisions and discussion groups now appear as forums.
 The American Literature Section is included in the list of allied organizations.
 To view an updated list of MLA forums, please visit the Executive Council blog.